jaypipes/os-ext-testing/README.md

 packages installed on your host or VM before running anything in this repository.

+3) You will want to create a Git repository containing the data files -- such as the Gerrit username and private SSH key file for your testing account -- that are used in setting up the test platform.

 ## Usage

 Pick whichever configuration management tool you prefer and run the `install.sh`